CivicActions/guidebook/docs/01-welcome-to-civicactions/training/orientation-meetings.md

 * Benefits selection
 * Anti-Harassment Training

-Review and acknowledge Conflict of Interest (COI) plan here:  [COI](https://docs.google.com/document/d/1JSvThcqIM8BSmIoAjUrNZPdx0wemMCiyrBRyChORfv0/edit)
+Review and acknowledge Conflict of Interest (COI) plan here:  [COI](https://docs.google.com/document/d/1JSvThcqIM8BSmIoAjUrNZPdx0wemMCiyrBRyChORfv0/edit) Read this COI plan, and look for an email from Judy/DocuSign that asks you to acknowledge it later this week.

 ### First Orientation